National Hurling League: List of finals

-Division 3A
+Division 3

 History

-Division 3A has existed in its current form since 2012, however, it has existed as a division in its own right since the 2009 league.
-Prior to this, Division 3 had existed as a single division of five teams.
-The new division was created using the final rankings from the 2008 league.
-The third, fourth and fifth ranked teams from that year's Division 2A and 2B were added to the new Division 3A.
+Division 3 has existed in its current form since 2025.
+Prior to this, Division 3 had existed as 2 divisions of six teams each.
+The new division was created using the final rankings from the 2024 league.

 Format

-There are currently six teams in Division 3A.
+There are currently seven teams in Division 3.

-During the course of a season (from January to March) each team plays the others once (a single round-robin system) for a total of 15 games.
+During the course of a season (from January to March) each team plays the others once (a single round-robin system) for a total of 21 games.
 Teams receive two points for a win and one point for a draw.
 No points are awarded for a loss.
 Where two teams are level on points, the team that wins the head-to-head match is ranked ahead.
 If this game is a draw, points difference (total scored minus total conceded in all games) is used to rank the teams.
 Where three or more teams are level on points, points difference is used to rank them.

-The top two teams in Division 3A contest the final.
+The top two teams in Division 3 contest the final and are promoted to Division 2 the following season.

-The bottom two teams in Division 3A contest a relegation playoff, with the losing team being relegated to Division 3B the following season.
-Their place in the division is then taken by the Division 3B champions, who gain automatic promotion.
+The bottom two teams in Division 3 are relegated to Division 4 the following season.
+Their place in the division is then taken by the Division 4 champions and runners-up, who gain automatic promotion.

-Teams
+2026 Teams

-The following six teams are competing in Division 3A during the 2018 league.
+The following seven teams are competing in Division 3 during the 2026 league.